salesforce/dr-cla/README.md

     It is not required, but if you set the GitHub Integration Secret Token, then set the `GITHUB_INTEGRATION_SECRET_TOKEN` env var accordingly.

-1. Generate and save a new Private key for the new Integration, then set the `GITHUB_INTEGRATION_PRIVATE_KEY` env var accordingly:
+1. Generate and save a new Private key for the new Integration, then set the `GITHUB_INTEGRATION_PRIVATE_KEY` env var accordingly, like:

-        export GITHUB_INTEGRATION_PRIVATE_KEY=$(cat ~/somewhere/salesforce-cla-test.2017-02-07.private-key.pem)
+        export GITHUB_INTEGRATION_PRIVATE_KEY=$(cat ~/somewhere/your-integration.2017-02-07.private-key.pem)

 1. Your new Integration will have a numeric id, set the `GITHUB_INTEGRATION_ID` env var accordingly.
-1. Create a personal access token at https://github.com/settings/tokens with the following permissions: `admin:org, admin:org_hook, admin:public_key, admin:repo_hook, delete_repo, repo, user` then set the `GITHUB_TOKEN` env var accordingly.
+1. Your new Integration will have a slug / URL friendly name, set the `GITHUB_INTEGRATION_SLUG` env var accordingly.
 1. Create a new Developer Application on GitHub:
     a.
 Register a new Developer Application in your org: `https://github.com/organizations/YOUR_ORG/settings/applications/new`
     a.
 Your callback URL will use your ngrok host: `http://SOMETHING.ngrok.com/_github_oauth_callback`